 One-Stop Cost Item Benefit to Partners INFRASTRUCTURE COSTS Facilities Rent (Shared) Leased space provides customers with access to services and Partner staff with quality working space.
 Rent (Direct Charge) Non-shared cost that reduces Partner share of rent.
 Utilities Standard utilities for a professional office location.
 Escalation Additional rent fees; ensures the quality of space available to customers and Partner staff.
 Insurance Property and casualty insurance; standard liability coverage for PA CareerLink® centers.
 Building Repairs/Maintenance Building repairs and maintenance; ensures the quality of space available to customers and Partner staff.
 Operations Security Provides security services to ensure a safe and orderly environment for each PA CareerLink® center.
 Telephone and telephone maintenance Ensures access to quality telecommunication technology and related services to all Partners.
 Furniture Replacements Ensures PA CareerLink® centers are equipped with adequate furniture to meet the needs of all Partners and customers.
+Space Improvements Ensures that space within the PA CareerLink® center meets the needs of customers and staff engaging within it.
 Resource Room Tools Provides customers with specialized software, access to assessments and other valuable resources.
 Internet Service & Wi-Fi Provides customers and Partners with reliable, high-performing internet and Wi-Fi service.
 Equipment Provides access for all Partners to standard office equipment, such as copiers, printers, etc. Computer System Support Provides services to ensure IT infrastructure and related hardware and software meet the needs of all Partners.
 Printing Resources to ensure adequate printed material is available for all Partner use.

-Office Cupplies (state) Encures an adequate amount of supplies for DA Carporlink® Office Supplies (state) Ensures an adequate amount of supplies for PA CareerLink® Partners and improves efficiency for all.
+Outreach Materials and effort needed to facilitate general outreach and promotion of PA CareerLink® services and opportunities.
+Office Supplies (state) Ensures an adequate amount of supplies for PA CareerLink® Partners and improves efficiency for all.
 Office Supplies (non-state) Ensures an adequate amount of supplies for PA CareerLink® Partners and improves efficiency for all.

 Reasonable Accommodations Access to services and technologies for PA CareerLink® customers and Partners requiring assistance.
 Signage Ensures PA CareerLink® can purchase signage to effectively communicate onsite messages with the public.
-Computer Replacements and Upgrades Ensures all computers and related equipment are maintained to the benefit of customers and Partner staff.
-Contracted Services - Site Priorities identified under contracted services are site-specific costs approved by all Partners.
+Computer Replacements and Upgrades Ensures all computers and related equipment are maintained to Computer Replacements and Opgrades the benefit of customers and Partner staff.
+Contracted Combines City Contracted Services - Site Priorities identified under contracted services are site-specific costs approved by all Partners.
 For example, website hosting, shredding, storage, fire protection.
-Staff Training Provides resources to ensure all Partner staff have the 0 knowledge and skills to work within the PA CareerLink® system.
+Staff Training Provides resources to ensure all Partner staff have the knowledge and skills to work within the PA CareerLink® system.
 ADDITIONAL SHARED COSTS Personnel/Services One-Stop Operator Ensures PA CareerLink® provides accessible, seamless, customer-driven services to job seekers and employers.
 Site Administrator Manages the day-to-day operations of PA CareerLink® centers and supports Partner programs and initiatives.
-Communication Specialist Coordinates system-wide communications and related technologies for PA CareerLink® Pittsburgh/Allegheny County.
-Talent Engagement Specialists Welcome and assist customers utilizing PA CareerLink® centers. .a.c zgagee specialists Provides information and assistance on behalf of all Partners Staff Travel/Expenses Reimbursement of staff expenses including items such as Juli Havel/Lypelises mileage, meals, parking, and toll charges.
-Timicage, means, parking, and ton charges.
+Communication Specialist Coordinates system-wide communications and related ' technologies for PA CareerLink® Pittsburgh/Allegheny County.
+Talent Engagement Specialists Welcome and assist customers utilizing PA CareerLink® centers.
+Provides information and assistance on behalf of all Partners.
+Staff Travel/Expenses Reimbursement of staff expenses including items such as Starr Havely Expenses mileage, meals, parking, and toll charges.
+Timeage, means, parking, and toll charges.